khayk5ay/Anomaly_Detection/README.md

       best_F1 () : The F1 Score of the model
       best_epsilon () : The threshold that produced the best F1 Score

+  predict:

+    returns:

+      y_pred () : The predictions of the anomaly detection algorithm for a new set of data based on the training set